InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

     ![Wrong field names](/Images/Wrong_FK_Name.png)

     Hint!
-The ...entity lacks the field which represents the FK.
-You can decorate that field property with an annotation [ForeignKey("NameOfField")] to make the Entity class easier to read (or if you have schemas which does not allow the ef core engine to naturally resolve these FK references).
+The ClaimsEntity lacks the field which represents the FK.
+You can also decorate that field with an annotation [ForeignKey("CoverId")] to make the Entity class easier to read (or if you have schemas which does not allow the ef core engine to naturally resolve these FK references).

 * When running the initial migration above, there were some warnings written to the console.
-Get rid of them
+Get rid of them:
     * The schemas now uses nvarchar(max) as type for the string fields.
+This has a performance penalty.

         Hint!
-Look at the StringLength attribute.
+Look at the StringLength or MaxLength attribute (these are equvalent in ef core).
 What should the appropriate values be?
     * Decimal precision is not specified.
         Hint!
 Use the DecimalPrecision attribute.
 What is the appropriate value for our use cases?